My Spa

 not spending your time cleaning

-With our advanced state of the art cleaning equipment, we can clean all hot tubs and guarantee they are bacteria free - Servicing the SC Coastal Region.
-We pride ourselves in being “The Best Hot Tub Service & Spa Repair Company in the Carolinas”
+With our advanced state of the art cleaning equipment, we can clean all hot tubs and pools anywhere.
+We pride ourselves in being “The Best Hot Tub Service & Spa Repair Company in the Carolinas”Cleaning Services currently being offered

 Annual Opening or Closing of Spas and Pools are charged $89 hourly and typically result in a final bill of $250 but are based on the then current conditions of the pool and surroundings as well as the location and other details.